-Since it’s founding as The Congregation Brethren of Israel in 1848, Vassar Temple has dedicated itself to the worship of God in accordance with the Jewish faith.
+Since its founding as The Congregation Brethren of Israel in 1848, Vassar Temple has dedicated itself to the worship of God in accordance with the Jewish faith.
 Our congregation seeks to cultivate a love and understanding of our Jewish heritage through the practice of Reform Judaism.
-Vassar Temple provides a home for us and for our children in which we strive to stimulate and strengthen the bonds of fellowship and loyalty to Torah.
+Vassar Temple provides a home for us and for our children in which we strive to stimulate and strengthen the bonds of fellowship and loyalty to the Torah.

 To give you a sense of the rich historical heritage of Vassar Temple, we invite you to enjoy the following two articles:

 - support the worship, life cycle events, and spiritual needs of each of our members